Skip to main content

 Back to Top

-No one element of the business community is more aware of the problems within marketing than the recruitment industry.
-Marketing is their bread-and-butter and don’t they know it.
+Nobody in the business community understands the scale of the marketing problem better than the recruitment industry.
+Marketing roles are their bread and butter.
+And they know it.

 13. FAQs